 - Can I submit a different intelligence or achievement test in place of the Wechsler Intelligence Scale test?

 - Do the tests expire?
 How often should we have our child retested?

-- Is there a list of CHA approved Educational Psychologist?
+- Is there a list of CHA approved Educational Psychologists?

 - My child has been tested by a licensed Educational Psychologist.
 Where should I submit the results?

 - I submitted my child’s evaluation report and test results.
 What comes next?

 No. Testing is tailored to the needs of the individual student based on the judgment of an Educational Psychologist.
 Families who have recent test results or are considering testing would independently provide those results to the SPARC program.
 A complete report summary should be included as part of any assessment submission.

 The full testing report offers valuable insights that inform our review of the testing results.
 These often include a narrative of how the child presented on the day of testing, the perceived effort and attention that was given to the tests, and any additional professional observations to understand the validity and rigor of the testing.
 The full report also generally gives us valuable insights into each child’s learning profile and relevant academic and/or developmental history which help to guide our team in recommending the most effective instruction.

 A neuropsychologist will design the battery of tests based on the specific concerns raised by the family, as well as on his or her medical evaluation.
 The specific subtests and individual evaluation can vary based on the age of the student and desired objectives for learning.
 Additionally, most Neuropsychologists provide examinations for neurocognitive mediators and a variety of other factors that can moderate abilities.
 Any tests conducted and recommended by a Neuropsychologist are considered relevant for SPARC evaluation.